ISRAELI AIR FORCE RF-4E / 1970s

 PAINTING AND MARKINGS

 I've reached the phase in this build when I needed to finalize which of these aircraft I was going to replicate.
 As much as the Israeli Phantom jets appear pretty much the same as far as the colors and camouflage, actually each one has small signature differences in the pattern which can be used to identify the individual aircraft.
 In some instances the identity of a particular plane can be discerned by these small differences.
 Israeli aircraft were very often handed off from one squadron to another and the numbers would then be changed.
 My goal here is to replicate one specific aircraft, close as possible with the information available.
-My choices were limited by the fact that there just weren't that many RF Phantoms serving with the IAF at the beginning.
+My choices were limited by the fact that there just weren't ever that many RF-4E Phantoms serving with the IAF.

 The RF4-E which I chose is #195.
 This aircraft served with #69 squadron "Hammers" since 1971 when it first arrived in Israel.
 The "Hammers" jets flew at tree-top heights and specialized in low level reconaissance of enemy positions.
 I wanted this model to appear as it was in the 1973 "Yom Kippur" war.
 After the war, all the recon jets were given the prefix number 4, so this aircraft became #495.
 The photos I have (2 in total) show the left side of the aircraft at an early stage while still numbered #195.
 The other photo shows the right side of the plane as it appeared after the war as #495, but still close enough to the original paint scheme to be used as a reference.